geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 So if the software can be elastic on handling load given more resources are allocated (mostly dynamically) when the volume of requests increases we can say that the software is scalable.
 Even to achieve this we need to focus on the code part too.

 ## Software Scalability dev point of view

 Software engineers should know how to write scalable software.
 You should focus on writing code that makes software scalability easy and put it as a priority.
 It is easy to write software that barely works but it is difficult to write tested, maintainable code that also scales very well.
-Below are a couple of things that can help you to write more scalable software.
+Below are a a few things that can help you to write more scalable software.

 ### Scalable software with efficient code

 Software applications can be written in a way where it just works.
 On the other hand, it can be written in a way with software scalability, maintenance, and resilience in mind.

 #### Choosing the apt algorithm